ForestAdmin/agent-nodejs/docs/under-the-hood/queries/aggregations.md

 ### Count records

-The simplest possible query is to count records from a collection
+The simplest possible query is to count records from a collection.

 ```json
 { "operation": "Count", "field": null, "groups": [] }